Set up a Premium Workspace

 Add members to your boards

-Click on the Add members button to invite people to your boards and start collaborating.
+Open any board and select Share to add people to it.
 You can add a member as Member or Observer.
-Type their email address or username and then select the arrow from the options right to the right.
+Type their email address or username, then select Share.

 Member types

 Observer status makes it easier to share boards and information with clients and vendors.
 Give people the ability to view, but not modify, private Workspace boards, without needing to make the entire board public.
 You can even invite people outside the Workspace to be an observer on a board.
-However, if the observer needs to be added to more than one board, they will then become a multi-board guest.
+However, if the observer needs to be added to more than one board, they will be bilalble as a multi-board guest.

 Because Premium upgrades are per-Workspace, you will not be charged for board members that are added to only one board in the Workspace.